It all started at a dining room table.

 First There Were Eight

 In the fall of 1980, the GBS/CIDP International Foundation began as the Guillain-Barré Support Group.
 The first meeting consisted of eight people in the Benson’s dining room.
 By the middle of 1981 there were 25 members, brought together by referrals from 32 Philadelphia hospitals and other referrals.
 The group was the first such group registered with the National Health Information Clearinghouse.
 Soon phone calls from all over the United States were coming into the GBS hotline.
 The group grew to 100 members by 1983 with outreach in other states.
 They were receiving up to 20 letters a day from patients and families.
 A medical advisory board, headed by Dr. Arthur K. Asbury, was added for additional support.
-It was a letter to Ann Landers published in 1985 that resulted in over 1500 letters to the Foundation and a surge in membership.
+A letter to Ann Landers published in 1985 resulted in over 1500 letters to the Foundation and a surge in membership.

 Keep A Good Thing Going